appuio/grafana-organizations-operator/README.md

   * We can't create the user and assign the correct permissions before the user logs in for the first time, because upon oauth login Grafana resets all permissions.
   * Therefore we just fix permissions after the user has been created by Grafana.
 This leaves a time gap during which the user can have permissions he shouldn't have, but there isn't much we can do against that.
   * A possible improvement would be to configure Grafana such that `auto_assign_org_id` points to a completely empty org, that way the invalid permissions wouldn't matter, but this isn't something this operator can configure.
+* Grafana may make it impossible in the future to change permissions of OAuth users via the API.
+Today it is already impossible via the UI.
+This would break the operator in its current form entirely.
 * Because the `grafana-api-golang-client` implementation is incomplete we are wrapping it in the GrafanaClient type and add some functionality.
 * The Grafana API often ignores the OrgID JSON field.
 The only workaround for this is to set the HTTP header `x-grafana-org-id`.
 The GrafanaClient wrapper takes care of this.